Are you an analytical person with experience in computer science and mathematics? If yes, a Machine Learning Engineer career could be perfect for you.

-If you can’t succeed in finding an internship, or an ML job, you can work on personal projects to gain practical Machine Learning experience.
+If you need help finding an internship, or an ML job, you can work on personal projects to gain practical Machine Learning experience.
 Review and recreate basic projects available at PredictionIO, ProjectPro, Scikit-learn, Awesome Machine Learning, and similar resources.

 Kaggle is the best place to find and solve real-world problems.
 Quandl and UCI Machine Learning Repository are the best places to use publicly available data sets.

-With good practical hands-on experience in knowing how machine learning works, start creating your projects and adding them to your work portfolio.
+With good practical hands-on experience in machine learning, start creating your projects and adding them to your work portfolio.
 GitHub is a great place to come across project ideas to design your first Machine Learning project.

-Build a job-winning online portfolio by including diverse machine learning projects in the below areas:
+Build a job-winning online portfolio by including diverse machine-learning projects in the following areas: